 It takes a lot of the guesswork out of it.
 This model is the Franklin 710+, and you can find it at Amazon or your local home improvement store.

 Oddly enough, the 2×4 boards used for the studs are slightly less than two inches wide.
-The machining process smooths off a little bit of each edge to make a smooth surface.
+The machining process smooths off a bit of each edge to make a smooth surface.

 Note: Be sure to locate any electrical outlets or wires behind the drywall.
 Drilling or screwing into a live wire can be a shocking experience.